 Some Anzac biscuits are really thick and can be rock hard.
-I was delighted to hear that they made Anzac biscuits at my daughters’ daycare yesterday in preparation for Anzac Day.
-I quizzed my 4 year old Charlotte on the ingredients and she remembered them well.
-My 2 year old Annabelle said “the biscuits hurt my teeth!”
+I was delighted to hear that they made Anzac biscuits at my daughters’ preschool last year.
+I quizzed my (then 5 year old) Charlotte on the ingredients and she remembered them well.
+My 3 year old Annabelle said “the biscuits hurt my teeth!”

 I wonder how many teeth were broken when biting in to an Anzac biccie in the trenches.
-I’m sure there would never of been a better taste in the whole world.
-To chew on a biscuit made with so much love that was sent all the way across the globe, taking months to get to it’s grateful owner.
+And despite the toothache, I’m sure there wouldn’t of been a better taste in the world.
+To chew on a biscuit made with so much love by the women on the home front and sent all the way across the globe, taking months to get to it’s grateful owner.
+Gosh, even thinking about it brings a tear to my eye.

-Gosh, thinking about it brings tears to my eyes.
-Anzac Day is a special day for us to remember all of those that lost their lives fighting for their country.
-I’m going to enjoy an Anzac biccie and a cup of tea and tell my girls stories about their Great Granddad, Bull, who fought in World War II.
+And although Anzac Day looks a little different for us all this year, it’s still a special day for us to remember all of those that lost their lives fighting for their country.
+I’m going to enjoy an Anzac biccie with my girls, telling them stories about their Great Grandpa, Bull, who fought in World War II.

 anzac biscuits (makes approximately 22 biscuits)